nyx-project/vyhub-documentation/docs/guide/requirement_set.md

 ### Formula

-With the formula multiple requirements can be chained together.
+With the formula, multiple requirements can be chained together.
 A logical formula can be created.

 ### Requirement Set Tester